 Tim strongly believes that all companies in any kind of business can gain tremendously from automation and thus looks after the automation journey of the Enfocus customers.

-Tim holds a master degree in Physical Education.
-In his spare time you find him running a marathon or playing basketball.
+Tim holds a master’s degree in physical education.
+In his spare time, you find him running or coaching youth basketball teams.

 Enfocus is proud to be a sponsor of the VIGC study trip to the Grafkom Workflow Summit in Stockholm, Sweden.
 The event will be held on November 12th and is a full day of inspiration and learning about print and publishing workflows.
 In cooperation with VIGC, Enfocus and HP are sponsoring a three-day field trip to attend the summit.

 Several weeks ago, I completed my second marathon, here in the city Ghent.
 While training for the 42,198 km (don’t underestimate the extra 198 meters!) and running the actual race, I had a lot of time to think.
 It’s during this solitary, goal-driven time that the analogy between running a marathon and setting up an automation project suddenly occurred to me.
 (The things you think of to take your mind off pain!)

 A lot of time, effort and money goes into prepress processes, so naturally you want to get that final print right the first time.
 If you want to keep errors at bay to reduce prepress costs to an absolute minimum, you’ve come to the right address.
 Take these golden tips to heart, sit back and watch your prepress processes become more cost-effective than ever.

 The 3Motion team turned to Enfocus in 2016 to help transform and automate its internal processes.